User Testing for Product Designers

 First, let’s look into a tool called Hotjar.
 If you aren’t familiar with Hotjar, it’s a service that allows you to collect user interactions (think heatmaps, recordings, conversion funnels) in your prototype.
 While this service is mostly used by teams in production, it can be extremely powerful to use this functionality from the start of the design phase.
 Through Packages in Framer, simply install the Hotjar Analytics package, drop it onto your screen, and watch the information start to appear as users interact with your designs.

 For those already set up with a Google account, we also offer their analytics component as a package in the store.
-It allows you to easily hook up and start connecting usage in your prototype to the Google Analytic Dashboard.
+It allows you to easily hook up and start connecting usage in your prototype to the Google Analytics Dashboard.
 You can use this compoennt to collect real-time data on active users, including demographic information, feature usage, and so much more.

 Rapid prototyping with Framer Base

 You’ve heard a lot so far on different ways to test your designs, but I wanted to highlight one more piece about Framer that makes the tool so special: Packages.

 Packages are great, especially if you’re looking for something a little more complex.
 I'd like to highlight a package we've built, specifically for quick prototyping.